milesccoleman/sylla_bot/README.md

 # Quick Start
 Setting up sylla_bot is relatively simple.
 Even if you don't program, you will be able to follow the steps below to get your own syllabus into a working chatbot.

-_Note: These instructions are written for people who do not program.
-If you already use the Git CLI, keep this in mind._
+_Note: These instructions are written for people with little to no programming knowledge.
+As such, if you do program, you will notice that they sidestep the need to use the Git CLI.
+This is on purpose._

 ## Things You Will Need Before Starting
 1. Your syllabus, ideally broken up with descriptive headings and saved as a `.txt` file.